-Whatever your employment status, whether you are an employee, worker or freelancer/contractor, you have rights at work that are protected by law.
-Below is a comprehensive summary of what you are entitled to plus links to articles that cover each in detail.
+Whatever your employment status, whether you’re an employee, worker or freelance/contractor, you have rights at work that are protected by law.
+Below is a comprehensive summary of what you’re entitled to, plus links to articles that cover each in detail.

 - To a written statement explaining your main terms and conditions – this must be provided within two months of beginning the employment (ideally within one month of starting).
 From 6th April 2020 you must be provided with a written statement by or on Day 1 of your employment (this will apply to workers as well).
 A contract of employment is an agreement between you and your employer.
-There is always a contract between you and your employer, even if you do not have anything in writing, because you have agreed to work for your employer in return for them paying you.
+There’s always a contract between you and your employer, even if you don’t have anything in writing, because you’ve agreed to work for your employer in return for them paying you.
 The terms of an employment contract set out what you and your employer have agreed and what you can expect of each other; your rights and duties.
-For more details about ‘express’ and ‘implied’ terms of a contract (and details about the duty of trust and confidence that exists within a contract) see our Guide here.
+For more details about ‘express’ and ‘implied’ terms of a contract, and details about the duty of trust and confidence that exists within a contract, see our “Trust and Confidence” guide

 - Parental leave

-- From 6th April 2010 the right to request time off to undertake study or training is introduced for employees working in companies who have an average of 250+ employees.
+- The right to request time off to undertake study or training for employees working in companies with an average of 250+ employees

-- The right not to be Unfairly Dismissed – from 1st October 2011 certain ‘agency workers’ will also have a limited right to unfair dismissal – see our new guide to the Agency Workers regulations.
-Military Reservists also have dismissal rights connected to their military service and more details are here.
-The Rehabiliation of Offenders Act ensures that most people who have received sentences or cautions are not unfairly dismissed – we’ve got an article dedicated to the changes to the Rehabilitation of Offenders Act if you need more information
+- The right not to be unfairly dismissed – certain ‘agency workers’ also have a limited right to unfair dismissal (see our new guide to agency workers regulations).
+Military reservists also have dismissal rights connected to their military service.
+The Rehabilitation of Offenders Act ensures that most people who’ve received sentences or cautions are not unfairly dismissed – we’ve got an article dedicated to the changes to the Rehabilitation of Offenders Act if you need more information

 - Access to a Grievance Procedure at work